Counter Terrorism News Check

 replacement of three of the company's top executives has lead to

-mounting concerns over the privileged status these GSEs enjoy in the
+mounting concerns over the privileged status these GSEs enjoy in

 marketplace.